THESIS / DISSERTATION

 In 2009, Anushka Bhishen, studying MA in International Public Relations, Cardiff University, Wales, United Kingdom, did her thesis on ‘Bollywood PR’ with the PR strategies adopted by Dale Bhagwagar as one of her main topics.

 In 2009, Samarpita Samaddar did her dissertation from COMMITS, Bangalore, for her Masters in Mass Communication and Journalism, with specialization in Public Relations.
-Her topic was ‘Celebrity PR’ and she interviewed Dale Bhagwagar on PR secrets behind turnarounds and makeovers for Bollywood celebrities.
+For her topic of ‘Celebrity PR’ she interviewed Dale Bhagwagar on PR secrets behind turnarounds and makeovers for Bollywood celebrities.

 In 2010, Tarundeep Bhatia, an MA student of journalism and mass communication from Panjab University, Chandigarh, did her Major Project Report with the topic ‘PR Strategies for Shiney Ahuja’, with Dale Bhagwagar as her guide.

-In 2010, Devika Menon finished her post graduation from Manorama School of Communication (MASCOM), Kerala.
+In 2010, Devika Menon completed her post graduation from Manorama School of Communication (MASCOM), Kerala.
 She interviewed Dale Bhagwagar for her dissertation on the topic ‘Public Relations: An Essential Source in News Reportage’.

 In 2010, Apar Dham, M.A.
 MMC, COMMITS, Bangalore, did his thesis with Dale Bhagwagar as the guide.
-His topic: ‘Role of Public Relations in managing sensitive issues like celebrity suicides’.
-His report and analysis revolved around how Dale Bhagwagar managed the post-death scenario for supermodel Viveka Babajee’s family as their official spokesperson in the media.
+His topic was ‘Role of Public Relations in managing sensitive issues like celebrity suicides’.
+His report and analysis revolved around how Dale Bhagwagar managed the post-demise scenario for supermodel Viveka Babajee’s family as their official spokesperson in the media.

-In 2014, Shikha Sharma, a student of Symbiosis Institute of Media and Communication, Pune, interviewed Dale Bhagwagar for her Thesis on the subject of ‘Neuromarketing’.
-She is pursuing her MBA, specializing in Brand Communication.
+In 2014, Shikha Sharma, a student of Symbiosis Institute of Media and Communication, Pune, interviewed Dale Bhagwagar for her thesis on the subject of ‘Neuromarketing’.
+She was pursuing her MBA, specializing in Brand Communication.

 In 2015, Shilpa Shankar Hegde from the Center for Management Studies (CMS), Jain University, Bangalore, interviewed Dale Bhagwagar for her thesis on the topic ‘Controversy Sells; Crisis Management Gels — Effectiveness of Negative PR Strategies’.